 Are you looking for something to do with your toddler during the day whilst the older kids are at school?
 Maybe you want to find a really good playground for your child but the ones you have been to are not suitable for your little one.
 I have a 9 month old girl and I love getting her outdoors especially now that she is older and exploring her environment.
 I’m a strong believer that kids learn by exploring their environment.
 I also believe that their exploring should happen in safe places and in ways that will help them learn.

-Here are my top 6 favourite places that i like to take her to quiet often.
-Where do you take your toddlers?
+Here are my top 6 activities for toddlers in Sydney that i like to take her to quiet often.
+Where do you take your toddler?
 If you do know any other good places please do share in the comments below.

 The play area is my favourite bit of the park which is a real different kind of playground actually to most of the parks you will find in the Hills area because of it’s natural woodland setting.
 It’s even got a great maze that your toddler can run through and you can play hide and seek with them too.
 They’re gonna love it!